The shark was mad.

 He knew that for his campaign to be successful, his team would need a mix of certain skill-sets.
+It would also need include people from different demographics – working people, who were not the usual activist base.
 So he aimed for a balance between them, keeping in mind who brought what to the group and the skills the team was lacking.

 He organised the team into a coordinated do-ocracy, to minimise friction and give it the best chance of results.
 The team would put themselves forward for tasks, while he would coordinate the work.

 With the right team in place, it was now time to plan.